hpiedcoq/SentrySyria/README.md

 ## Via Telegram

-Since 2018-08-30, it's possible to download data directly from a Telegram account, usinf the Telegram Desktop app.
+Since 2018-08-30, it's possible to download data directly from a Telegram account, using the Telegram Desktop app.
-Data are scraped using Outwit-hub, then cleansed using openrefine
+Data are scraped using Outwit-hub, then cleansed using openrefine.

 ## Example of reuse of this dataset :